mental2008/academic-profile/index.md

 ## About Me

-I am currently a Ph.D. student in [Department of Computer Science and Engineering](https://www.cse.ust.hk/) from [Hong Kong University of Science and Technology (HKUST)](http://www.ust.hk/).
-I am fortunate to work with [Prof. Wei Wang](https://www.cse.ust.hk/~weiwa/index.html).
+I recently graduated from [Hong Kong University of Science and Technology (HKUST)](http://www.ust.hk/), [Department of Computer Science and Engineering](https://www.cse.ust.hk/).
+I was fortunate to work with [Prof. Wei Wang](https://www.cse.ust.hk/~weiwa/index.html).
 Before that, I received my B.Eng. degree in [School of Computer Science and Engineering](http://www.scut.edu.cn/cs/) from [South China University of Technology (SCUT)](https://www.scut.edu.cn/) in 2020.

 <!-- <span style="font-style: italic;">I am expected to graduate in Fall 2025 and actively looking for opportunities in industry.</span> -->
 <!-- Please feel free to contact me if you are interested in my research. -->